halkyonio/primaza-poc/README.md

 running on physical or virtual machines.

-To access a system, it is needed to configure different resources (e.g. Datasource) and to declare different parameters (e.g jdbc url, username, password, database name) using
-`application.properties` able to configure the connection with by example a SQL database.
+To access a system, it is needed to configure different resources (e.g. Datasource) and to declare different parameters (e.g jdbc url, username, password, database name) using by example for Spring Boot or Quarkus runtimes such a configuration config file: `application.properties` able to configure the connection with a SQL database.

-To avoid to hard code such parameters, we use mostly a kubernetes secret and pass the needed information as a list of key/value pairs
+To avoid to hard code such parameters, we use mostly a kubernetes secret and pass the needed information as a list of key/value pairs.

 ```text
 type: postgresql